-The most famous of which, is walking the length of the river past the troglodyte dwellings and the various bars/restaurants that line it.
+The most famous of which, is walking the length of the river past the troglodyte dwellings and the various bars and restaurants that line it.

-Walking out of the center of the village there are several smaller paths that criss-cross the river.
-There are some great spots for a picnic and for the braver a swim in one of the rock pools (the water is freezing!!)
+Walking out of the centre of the village there are several smaller paths that criss-cross the river.
+There are some great spots for a picnic and for the braver, a swim in one of the rock pools (the water is freezing!!)